Moorfields railway station: Recent history

 The station underwent an extensive refurbishment in 2015/16 as part of a £40 million investment from Network Rail to allow improvement works to take place at Merseyrail's underground stations, with the refurbishment of Moorfields costing £8 million.
 The refurbishment was completed in three phases, with each of the three platforms closing in turn for the work to be carried out.
 Additional funding for replacement of the station's escalators meant that the work was extended from the original April 2016 end date to July 2016.

 On 21 March 2016, an extensive track renewal programme was announced for the Wirral Line Loop, requiring the closure of the Loop (and, as a result, the station's Wirral Line platform) between 3 January and 18 June 2017 whilst works take place.

+Episode 1 of series 9 of Inside No. 9 was filmed at Moorfields and broadcast in 2024.

 Facilities

 The station is staffed, 15 minutes before the first train and 15 minutes after the last train, and has platform CCTV.
 There is an M to Go shop, toilet and live departure and arrival screens, for passenger information.
 The station additionally has a 32-space cycle rack and secure indoor storage for 32 cycles.
 The Old Hall entrance has no disabled-access facilities.
 The Moorfields entrance has lifts but they have narrow entrances with openings of 800 mm.